 Description of the "8" type of flight pattern.

-When the boomerang is thrust outwardly in a vertical position, it will create and maintain a forward flight pattern from the point of launching; it subsequently begins a horizontal flight making a 270-360 degree turn to the left, reverses its forward flight and simultaneously rotates 90 degrees from vertical, taking on a horizontal, hovering type of flight pattern, and returns to the point of launching, passes it and slowly continues the second small loop to the same side.
+When the boomerang is thrust outwardly in a vertical position, it will create and maintain a forward flight pattern from the point of launching; it subsequently begins an upward flight until it momentarily stalls in the air, then makes a 180 degree turn to the left, reverses its forward flight and simultaneously rotates 90 degrees from vertical, taking on a horizontal, hovering type of flight pattern, and returns closely to the point of launching, passes it and slowly flies second small loop to the opposite side.
+Total flight pattern looks like asymmetrical "8".

 Total flight pattern is helix type and looks like "O".
 Actually it is the same "8" pattern with large asymmetry: big first loop and very delayed small second loop of "8" which in most cases is not seen, as boomerang is landing before making it.
 For most cases "O" type flight pattern is preferable to "8" type one, as it has a feature of very slow hovering landing, thus making it relative safe to the thrower.